Chartiers Township, Pennsylvania: Origins of the township

 The township was named after Peter Chartier, a trapper of French and Shawnee parentage who established a Pekowi Shawnee community in this area in 1734.
 In April 1745, Chartier and the Shawnees abandoned the town when the Pennsylvania provincial council indicted him for treason after he defied Governor Patrick Gordon over the sale of rum to the Shawnees.

 The historical character of Chartiers Township has been significantly influenced by its agricultural history, its natural resources such as coal and oil and its location along major transportation routes.
 In 1774, Colonel James Allison was one of the first settlers on Chartiers Creek.
-His family was one of the twenty families who came to this area in that year, among whom were the Scotts, McDowells, Parks, Morrisions, Struthers, Norris, and others.
+His family was one of the twenty families who came to this area in that year, among whom were the Scotts, McDowells, Parks, Morrisions, Struthers, Norrises, and others.
 At this time, there was navigation on Chartiers Creek.
 The US Congress declared this creek navigable and in fact some local entrepreneurs used it as a means of shipping flour to New Orleans.

 Chartiers Township is located in Washington County, which was formed during the Revolutionary War period on March 28, 1781, from part of Westmoreland County.
 It was the first County formed after the signing of the Declaration of Independence.
 The new County was quite large and contained what would later become Greene, Allegheny and Beaver Counties.

 On March 23, 1790, Chartiers Township was established by the Washington County Court of Quarter Session from the southern part of Cecil Township, with a petition from the inhabitants residing in its boundaries.
 The boundaries of the Township were reduced in 1791 by the establishment of Canton Township and Mt.
 Pleasant Township in 1808, and by the incorporation of and annexations by Canonsburg and Houston Boroughs.
 The emergence of the Chartiers Valley Railroad and then the local Interstate Highways mitigated the creek's use for transportation, but its significance at the end of the 18th century is demonstrated in the name for the Township.
 In May 1790, John Canon, the founder of Canonsburg, loaded two boats with forty barrels of flour from his mill and shipped them to New Orleans via Chartiers Creek and the Ohio River.
 On April 8, 1793, an act was passed by the state legislature declaring "Chartiers Creek a public highway for boats and rafts."